 What are the Building Regulations?

-Why comply with the Building Regulations?
+Who must comply with the Building Regulations?

-- the erection or extension of a building
+- the erection (or extension) of a building

-- the underpinning of the foundations of a building
+- the underpinning of the building foundations.

 - Part A - Structure

 - Part C - Site preparation and moisture resistance

 - Part E - Resistance to sound passage